elisagir/Neighborhood-Map-React/README.md

 ## How to run:
 1. Download or Clone the Repository.
-2. Install all project dependencies with npm install.
+2. Install all project dependencies with `npm install`.
-3. Start the server with npm start.
+3. Start the server with `npm start`.
 4. Alternatively, open the [live version of the project](https://vkk675ojy.codesandbox.io/).

 ## Service Worker: